 Defne Ayas / Natasha Ginwala: How much tracing can one do to inquire about the social and political contexts of deceased people in museological environments?
 What interested you in particular about collections and burial sites in South Korea?

-Gala Porras-Kim: We can only know the social and political contexts of the diseased insofar as their traditions have been continued or recorded.
+Gala Porras-Kim: We can only know the social and political contexts of the deceased insofar as their traditions have been continued or recorded.
 We are limited by the historical record, but we could also think about other ways of accessing this information.
 There are the official routes, through texts and museums, which use specific, institutionalized methodologies, and there are family traditions and individuals preparing for their own passing.
 These are all ways of tracing the backgrounds of deceased people, which rely on the living, and on physical objects; I’d like to think that since the subject has passed “to the other side,” spiritual methodologies are another way of accessing information.
 Tracing can be done with the help of a shaman, for example, or through past life regression, or other forms of inquiry.

 I have been interested in how institutions in general think about bodies, and of course there are cultural differences in their approaches.
 I wanted to see what museum staff thought about human remains in their collection, and if they were open to considering what the desires of the person once were.
 I want to research Korean forms of thinking about the afterlife as there is a strong connection in Korean culture to one’s ancestors.
 I wanted to see if or how shamanistic practices work to connect with the afterlife, and how such views might also include the ancient bodies that are housed in museum collections.